Treatment may take time, but you can recover from bulimia.

 However, you may be admitted to hospital if you have serious health complications, including:

 - being very underweight

 - being very ill and your life being at risk

-- being under 18 and your doctors believing you don't have enough support at home
+- being under 18 and your doctors believing you do not have enough support at home

 - doctors being worried that you might harm yourself or are at risk of suicide

 Your doctors will keep a very careful eye on your weight and health if you're being cared for in hospital.
-They will help you to reach a healthy weight gradually, and either start or continue any therapy you are having.
+They will help you to reach a healthy weight gradually, and either start or continue any therapy you're having.